alexandrakapa/alexandrakapa/README.md

 #### My name is Alexandra and here are some things about me:

 - 🎓 I'm a graduate student at Electrical and Computer Engineering @ National Technical University of Athens
-- 🌱 I’m currently working at Accenture as a Junior Data Engineer
+- 🌱 I’m currently working at Accenture as a Data Engineer
 - 📚 Fields of interest : Data warehouse, Neural Networks, Software engineering, Human-Computer interaction, Artificial intelligence, Databases and data mining
 - ✉️ Contact me via [Email](mailto:aleksandrakapa@gmail.com)